 The analysis: Culture is not as intangible as most leaders think.
 It can and should be actively monitored and managed by leadership to assess engagement, ensure alignment, push performance levels, drive innovation, and promote change-readiness and resiliency in the face of change.

-The solution: To monitor culture with intentionality, leaders can manage culture through a combination of eight key levers.
-These levers operate in tandem and they can be adjusted as needed to:
+The solution: To monitor culture with intentionality, leaders can manage culture through a combination of eight key drivers.
+These drivers operate in tandem and they can be adjusted as needed to:

 - Keep the organization aligned with its values and purpose